daxmacrog/time-lapse-calculator/README.md

 # Time-lapse Calculator
+This is a simple app that I have been selling in the App Store since 20014 and have decided to open source.
+It was originally built as web app.
+So the core layout is constructed in HTML and CSS with logic in JavaScript.
+Other than converting it into an iOS app, I have made very few modifications over the years.
+It still seems to function though, and is apparently still useful to photographers, because I continue to get positive feedback from App Store purchasers.

+If you would like to contribute and run with it, by all means, go forth!

+# Description

 A quick and easy time-lapse calculator with three modes.
 The default mode allows you to determine the shutter interval (time between shots) that is required to achieve a desired video clip length for a given recording duration.

 The Time-lapse Calculator can also be set to calculate the necessary event duration (recording time) or target duration (video clip length) based on the other variables.